Don’t Let an Injury Put Your Winter Plans on Ice

 For snow sports, the average injury rate is 2-3 injuries per every 1,000 participants on any given day.
 Injuries can happen to anyone, even the most elite athletes.
 People are at greater risk of injury when they are new to snow sports or taking more risks by skiing and boarding at high speeds or through backwoods terrain.
 Snow sports injuries also tend to occur at the end of the day when people are tired and overexert their bodies to finish that one last run.

-UT Health Austin’s Sports and Injury Clinic specialists address the most common winter sports injuries and how to avoid a potential trip to the ER this season.
+Specialists in UT Health Austin’s Sports and Injury Clinic address the most common winter sports injuries and share tips on avoiding a potential trip to the emergency room this winter season.